Sukanta-Ghosh/mern-fullstack-project/10_Payment_gateway/notes.md

 2. For varify part:

-- Go to VS code port, forward port of the server
+- Go to VS code port, forward port of the server, make visibility public
 - Create webhook with forward port URL + route path
 - Then make the payment and test in console of backend